Grammar Index By Induced Suffix Sorting: Preliminaries

-{Nong et al.}~\cite[A3.4]{nong11sais} compute the lexicographic order of all LMS substrings with the induced sorting, which we omit here (we use it as a black box).
-The LMS substrings of $\texttt{\#} T$ for \texttt{\#} being a special character smaller than all characters appearing in $T$ such that $\#T$ starts with an \typeHoshi{} position, induce a factorization of $T = F_1 \cdots F_z$, where each factor starts with an LMS substring.
-We call this factorization \teigi{LMS-factorization}.
-By replacing each factor~$F_i$ by the lexicographic rank of its respective LMS substring, we obtain a string $\Takai{T}{1}$ of these ranks.
+In what follows, we define a factorization that splits the text into factors at each $\typeHoshi$ position.
+To have the property that each factor starts with an $\typeHoshi$ position, we prepend a special character \texttt{\#} smaller than all characters appearing in $T$ to the text $T$.
+Then splitting $\texttt{\#} T$ at all $\typeHoshi$ positions gives the factorization $\texttt{\#} T = F_1 \cdots F_z$ such that each factor starts with a \typeHoshi{} position and all \typeHoshi{} positions of $T$ are factor starting positions.
+This factorization is called \teigi{LMS-factorization}.
+The LMS-factorization is uniquely defined by the fact that the \typeHoshi{} positions are the factor beginning positions.
+By replacing each factor~$F_i$ by the lexicographic rank of its respective LMS substring\footnote{For SAIS to work, it uses a slightly different order on the LMS substrings, called LMS-order.
+It differs from the lexicographic order when comparing two LMS substrings, where one of them is a prefix of the other.
+In such a case, the LMS-order would give the longer string a smaller rank.}, we obtain a string $\Takai{T}{1}$ of these ranks.
 We recurse on $\Takai{T}{1}$ until we obtain a string $\Takai{T}{\tau_T-1}$ whose rank-characters are all unique or whose LMS-factorization consists of at most two factors.